 ISO 27001 Checklist

-This digitized checklist can be used by chief information officers to assess an organization’s readiness for ISO 27001 certification.
-It can help discover process gaps, review current ISMS, and be used as a guide to check the following categories based on the ISO 27001:2013 standard:
+An ISO 27001 checklist is used by chief information officers to assess an organization’s readiness for ISO 27001 certification.
+Using this checklist can help discover process gaps, review current ISMS, and be used as a guide to check the following categories based on the ISO 27001:2013 standard:

 - Context of the Organization